 10. Explain Your Returns And Refunds Policy

-That's why having an all-inclusive returns and refunds policy is MUST for businesses that want to reduce abandonment rates and secure customers for life.
+That's why having an all-inclusive returns and refunds policy is a MUST for businesses that want to reduce abandonment rates and secure customers for life.

 11. Display the Estimated Date Of Delivery